SAT Score Calculator 2025 | Free Digital SAT Calculator with Percentile Rankings

 Understanding Digital SAT Scoring System

 The Digital SAT represents a significant evolution in standardized testing, implementing an adaptive testing format that adjusts question difficulty based on student performance.
-The scoring system maintains the traditional 400-1600 scale while incorporating sophisticated algorithms to ensure fair and accurate assessment across all test-takers.
+Understanding how this scoring system works empowers you to maximize your test-day strategy.

 SAT Total Score Formula